hcs42/heapkeeper-old/doc/architecture.rst

     Contains general library classes and functions.
 :mod:`hklib`
     The database and business logic of Heapkeeper.
-Its classes can download, store, and modify posts and generate HTML from them.
+Its classes can download, store, and modify posts.
+:mod:`hkgen`
+    It generates HTML output from the posts on the heaps.
 :mod:`hkshell`
     The interactive interface of Heapkeeper.
+:mod:`hk`
+    A small module whose only task is to invoke :mod:`hkshell`.
 :mod:`hkcustomlib`
     Contains functions and classes that are useful for the parametrization of functions in other modules (especially functions of :mod:`hklib` and :mod:`hkshell`).
+:mod:`issue_tracker`
+    Generates HTML output that is like an issue tracker.
+:mod:`hkrc_*`
+    Initialization files of the developers.
+These module are not really part of Heapkeeper, but are kept in the Heapkeeper repository so that developers and users can learn from them, and developers can test if they break each other's hkrc.

 The central modules are :mod:`hklib` and :mod:`hkshell`.
-The former contains the core functionality of Heapkeeper, while the latter provides the primary user interface.
+The former contains the core functionality of Heapkeeper, while the latter provides the primary user interface. :mod:`hkgen` is also an important module, it generates HTML pages from the post database.
 The general library functions that are not related to the concepts of Heapkeeper are collected in :mod:`hkutils`.

-Heapkeeper is a very customizable tool: it can be customized primarily by writing Python functions.
-The functions and classes of :mod:`hkcustomlib` help to implement these custom functions.
+Heapkeeper is a very customizable tool. :mod:`hkshell` can be customized primarily by writing Python functions.
+The functions and classes of :mod:`hkcustomlib` help to implement these custom functions. :mod:`hkgen` can be customized by deriving own generator classes from the one in :mod:`hkgen` and overriding some of its method.
+The :mod:`issue_tracker` is an example of such a derived generator.

 We use unit tests to test Heapkeeper's code, using the standard ``unittest`` module.
 Each module has a corresponding module that tests it.